purcell/emacs.d/README.md

-In particular, there's a nice config for *autocompletion* with [company](https://company-mode.github.io/), and [flycheck](http://www.flycheck.org) is used to immediately highlight syntax errors in Ruby, Python, Javascript, Haskell and a number of other languages.
+In particular, there's a nice config for *autocompletion* with [company](https://company-mode.github.io/), and `flymake` (re-using backends from [flycheck](http://www.flycheck.org)) is used to immediately highlight syntax errors in Ruby, Python, Javascript, Haskell and a number of other languages.

 ## Supported Emacs versions